kubenet-dev/docs/docs/02-examples/05_defaultnetwork.md

 topo3nodesrl.default.edge02   True    srlinux.nokia.com
 ```

-The configuration send to the device.
+These are the final device specific configurations that were send to the device.

 ```
 kubectl get configs.config.sdcio.dev